Psychology 2080 - Abnormal Psychology » Fall 2021 » Quiz 5

 The main difference between schizophrenia and schizophreniform disorder is:

-B. the duration of symptoms.
+the number of symptoms.

-C. the number of symptoms.
+the duration of symptoms.

-D. the type of symptoms that are present.
+the type of symptoms that are present.

 Question #8